Suhanibhat2003/Skin-Disease-Detection-System/README.md

 ## Features

-- Skin Disease Detection: Skin Disease Detection system leverages advanced AI algorithms to analyze patient symptoms and data to accurately detect various diseases.
+- Skin Disease Detection: DermAware leverages advanced AI algorithms to analyze patient symptoms and data to accurately detect various diseases.
 - Treatment Susceptibility: Based on the detected disease, it provides valuable information on treatment susceptibility, assisting healthcare professionals in making informed decisions.
 - User-Friendly Interface: It offers an intuitive and easy-to-use interface, making it accessible for both medical professionals and patients.
 - Data Privacy and Security: It prioritizes data privacy and security, ensuring that patient information is handled with the utmost confidentiality and adheres to industry standards.